JacobRothDevelopment/Phapi/README.md

     )
     ```

-    - `Name` is not used except for the user to keep track of what each route is used for.
+    - `Name` is not used except by the user to keep track of how each Route is used.
 You can enter any string value here.

-    - `Path` is a pattern used to match the path in a url.
+    - `Path` is a pattern used to match the path in a request url.

       - For example, if your path was `/v1/{controller}/{action}` then each of the following would be true